nwykes/dotfiles-old/README.md

 `./bootstrap.fish`

 ## ToDo
-* install oh-my-fish if missing
-* more testing on linux
+* more tests for missing dependencies

 ## License
 Unless otherwise bundled with a separate license, all files are released under the MIT license.
 See [LICENSE](LICENSE) for details.